DBS checks (previously CRB checks)

-Employers should only arrange a DBS check on a successful job applicant.
-They can withdraw a job offer if the results show anything that would make the applicant unsuitable.
+As an employer, you should only arrange a DBS check on a successful job applicant.
+You can withdraw a job offer if the results show anything that would make the applicant unsuitable.

 Fewer than 100 checks a year - use an umbrella body

-Employers in this category can’t register directly with DBS but can use an umbrella body.
+You can’t register directly with DBS.
+Instead, use an umbrella body.

 More than 100 checks a year - register with DBS

 To change any of the registration details, send a letter on company letter headed paper to DBS.
 Include the registration number and each countersignatory’s signature.

 Registered organisations must also follow the DBS code of practice.

 DBS no longer automatically sends a copy of the certificate to a registered organisation.
-Employers need to ask the applicant to see the certificate.
+You need to ask the applicant to see the certificate.